 Digital Communication in Medical Practice

-Digital Communication in Medical Practice with co-author, William F. Bria, MD, CMIO, Shriners Hospitals for Children, published by Springer Verlag in May 2009, is targeted to a practicing clinician.
-This book helps providers understand how digital technologies including the internet, email, smartphones and video can enable more efficient, better quality, continuous care for patients.
-It addresses the frustrating issue of how too little time, too many patients and information overload hampers a clinician’s ability to provide the best possible care for each patient.
+Digital Communication in Medical Practice with co-author William F. Bria, MD, CMIO, Shriners Hospitals for Children, published by Springer Verlag in May 2009, is targeted to a practicing clinician.
+This book helps providers understand how digital technologies, including the internet, email, smartphones, and video, can enable more efficient, better quality, continuous care for patients.
+It addresses the frustrating issue of how too little time, too many patients, and information overload hampers a clinician’s ability to provide the best possible care for each patient.